-The Carbon Action Report is the output of several months of analysis by the Working Group and is intended to serve as a guiding document that can inform implementation efforts and future climate/adaption/resiliency plans for longer-term implementation.
+The Climate Action Report is the output of several months of analysis by the Working Group and is intended to serve as a guiding document that can inform implementation efforts and future climate/adaption/resiliency plans for longer-term implementation.
 The report establishes a greenhouse gas emissions baseline and sets high-level objectives to obtain the Village Board’s established greenhouse gas mitigation goals.

 The Village Board adopted three specific objectives recommended by the Working Group:

 - Convert 100% of electricity to renewable sources by 2030

 - Reduce transportation emissions by 55% by 2030

 - Reduce waste emissions by 66% by 2030

 Implementing strategies and tactics that achieve the three objectives noted above will result in a 45% reduction of GHG emissions by 2030, as compared to the 2017 baseline year.
 The report organizes the proposed GHG mitigation efforts into four focus areas – energy, transportation, waste and ecosystem/food/goods and services.
 Along with the discussion of each focus area is an identification of the general resources that are needed to accompany the various strategies.
 You can read the full report here.

 Residents can take actions now to help the Village reach these goals.
 For the energy goals, this includes switching to renewable energy sources, such as reducing energy usage, participating in the Community Solar Program and upgrading to energy efficient appliances.
 To reduce transportation emissions, residents can walk, bike or take public transportation, consider purchasing an electric vehicle and reduce vehicle idling.
 For the waste reduction goals, residents can improve their recycling literacy and make use of the Village’s no-cost compost program.